kelby-kies/Intro-to-Python/tutorial.md

 # Introduction to Python Workshop
 Hosted by the BCB-GSO

+August 16, 2021

 Written by Kelby Kies

-August 16, 2021
+Tuteja Lab

 ## Purpose
 The purpose of this workshop is not to turn you into a computer scientist or an expert Python programmer.
-The purpose of this workshop is to introduce you to basic syntax/commands of Python and to give you examples of how Python is used in different biological contexts.
+The purpose of this workshop is to introduce you to basic syntax/commands of Python and to give you examples of how Python can be used to visualize data.

 ## Outline
 * Getting started: 15 minutes